Dosage Form: injection, powder, lyophilized, for solution

 Metabolic: hyponatremia*, elevated serum potassium*, reduction in blood sugar, including hypoglycemia, increased weight gain (fluid retention).

-The following adverse reactions have also been reported in neonates treated with indomethacin, however, a causal relationship to therapy with indomethacin has not been established:
+The following adverse reactions have also been reported in neonates treated with indomethacin, however, a causal relationship to therapy with Indomethacin for Injection has not been established:

 Respiratory: apnea, exacerbation of pre-existing pulmonary infection.